 I'm a Unitarian Universalist, a feminist, fat, and identify as a mix race person of color.

 I love serial commas, quadruple espressos, knitting, the new golden age of television, and over-analyzing things.
-My turn offs include ear infections, black mold, and raisins.
+My turn offs include ear infections, black mold, and raisins in oatmeal cookies.

 How do you say your name?